atom/atom/docs/publishing-a-package.md

 :tada: Your package is now published and available on atom.io.
 Head on over to `http://atom.io/packages/my-package` to see your package's page.

+The `major` option to the publish command tells apm to increment the first digit of the version before publishing so the published version will be `1.0.0` and the Git tag created will be `v1.0.0`.
+Though since this might be your first release, it's a good idea to keep to the `minor` release.

 The `minor` option to the publish command tells apm to increment the second digit of the version before publishing so the published version will be `0.1.0` and the Git tag created will be `v0.1.0`.

-In the future you can run `apm publish major` to publish the `1.0.0` version but since this was the first version being published it is a good idea to start with a minor release.
+The `patch` option to the publish command tells apm to increment the third digit of the version before publishing so the published version will be `0.0.1` and the Git tag created will be `v0.0.1`.

 ### Further Reading